Oura Ring for stress and HRV tracking

 Track HRV trend over 4 weeks of daily practice

-Set a baseline HRV average before starting a breathwork practice.
+Set a baseline HRV average first.
 Check weekly.
 Most users see 5–15% HRV improvement over 4 weeks of daily resonance breathing.
 If HRV is declining, add more recovery — not more intensity.

 03

-After adding the 4-7-8 pre-sleep protocol, check if sleep staging improves over the following week.
-More deep sleep and higher overnight HRV confirms the practice is working.
+After adding a pre-sleep breathing protocol (4-7-8 or extended exhale), check if deep sleep and overnight HRV improve within a week.
+This confirms the protocol is working.

 04